Myotonia refers to delayed relaxation after muscle contraction, which can cause muscle stiffness.

-Myotonia congenita has two main forms, Thomsen disease and Becker disease.
+Myotonia congenita has 2 main forms, Thomsen disease and Becker disease.
 Both of these forms are caused by defects in the same gene.

-Thomsen disease is autosomal dominant, which means a defective gene from only one affected parent is needed to pass the trait on to offspring.
+Thomsen disease is autosomal dominant Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more , which means a defective gene from only one affected parent is needed to pass the trait on to offspring.
 Symptoms of Thomsen disease usually start in infancy to 2 to 3 years of age.

-Becker disease is more common and is autosomal recessive, which means a defective gene from both parents is needed to pass on the trait.
+Becker disease is more common and is autosomal recessive Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more , which means a defective gene from both parents is needed to pass on the trait.
 Symptoms of Becker disease start from 4 to 12 years of age, and it tends to be more severe than Thomsen disease.

 In children with myotonia congenita, there is delayed relaxation after muscle contraction, which can cause muscle stiffness.
 Parents may notice weakness or clumsiness in their children, as well as stiffness.
 The hands, legs, and eyelids become very stiff because of an inability to relax the muscles.
 Symptoms of myotonia lessen with age but do not disappear, and they are most noticeable after a period of rest.
 Unlike some other muscle disorders, myotonia congenita does not cause the muscles to become weak and waste away (atrophy).
 Instead, affected children typically have enlarged muscles.
 The increased muscle bulk gives them an "athletic" appearance.